TLS1000/EQ-3max-simple-boiler-control/README.md

 # EQ-3max-simple-boiler-control
 simple system with arduino uno and/or ESP8266 that provides boilerON/OFFcontrol based on room thermostats valve positions

 There is the Thermeq3 project with arduino YUN which has a lot of fancy features, but it's too complicated for me.
 Also Yun controller is not cheap.
-This initial code was made for an Arduino UNO that sends AT-commands to ESP8266 WIFI chip.
+This initial code was made for an Arduino UNO that sends AT-commands to ESP8266 WIFI chip, and interfacing via Hobbyking LCD.
 So for a few euro/dollar you're all set.

 My system is running for more than a year now, a cube with seven thermostats.
 There is also domestic hot water control.
 The code uses three outputs: 'burner control' 'circulation pump for heating' and ' circulation pump for domestic hot water.